Marco Mannhardt: 1860 Munich

 Mannhardt began his youth career with Wacker Burghausen and Bayern Munich, before joining the academy of 1860 Munich in December 2017.
 He signed his first professional contract with 1860 Munich in November 2020.
 On 26 February 2021, he made his professional debut for the club in the 3.
 Liga, coming on as a substitute in the second minute of second-half stoppage time for Sascha Mölders against SpVgg Unterhaching.
 The home match finished as a 3–1 win for 1860 Munich.
 After making his first appearance of the 2021–22 season in a 3–0 defeat to Waldhof Mannheim in March 2022, Mannhardt suffered a foot injury that ruled him out for several months.

 FV Illertissen

 On 1 January 2023, it was announced that Mannhardt had signed for Regionalliga Bayern club FV Illertissen.

+SC Verl

+On 4 January 2024, Mannhardt signed with SC Verl in 3.
+Liga.
+On 27 August 2024, he was loaned back to FV Illertissen.